microsoft/vscode-ai-toolkit/README.md

 ### Prerequisites

 - Windows or Linux. *MacOS support is coming soon*.
 - For finetuning on both Windows and Linux, you'll need an Nvidia GPU.
-In addition, **Windows** requires subsystem for Linux with Ubuntu distro 18.4 or greater.
-[Learn more how to install Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and [changing default distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed).
+In addition, **Windows** requires Windows Subsystem for Linux (WSL) with Ubuntu distro 18.04 or greater.
+[Learn more how to install Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and [changing default distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed).

 ### 💾 Install AI Toolkit (Preview)